chenchunaidu-proximity/samay-core-engine/README.md

 6. You can run build by running `make build` in main folder
 7. You build .dmg file by running `make dist/Samay.dmg`
 8. It will create dmg file under `dist` folder

+## Logs

+1. You can check if something is wrong in logs
+2. Click on app icon upper bar
+3. Click on open log folder
+4. It will open a folder with 5 sub folders
+5. You can logs in any one of them to check logs